 As you drink more, your tolerance level for alcohol increases.
 This means that you need more and more alcohol to experience the same effect that you would get earlier.
 This is because your body develops coping mechanisms to deal with the intake.
 For instance, your liver works overtime to metabolize alcohol and excrete it faster.
 Do not mistake a higher tolerance for a better-functioning body – you are still vulnerable to the harmful effects of alcohol.

 Dependence is another word for alcohol addiction.
 If you require alcohol to function, you have developed a dependence on it.
 When alcohol becomes a central part of your life, you spend a considerable amount of time thinking about it, purchasing it and abusing it, and the rest of your time recovering from it.

 Alcohol has a wide-ranging impact on the body and its effects can be felt on various organs.
-Here is what alcohol does to your:
+Here is what alcohol does to you:

-Heart: Increases risk of heart disease and leads to weakened heart muscles increasing chances of failure.
+Increases the risk of heart disease and leads to weakened heart muscles increasing chances of failure.

-Bowels: Alcohol is a known gut irritant and excessive intake may lead to symptoms of irritable bowels as well as increase the risk of bowel cancer.
+Alcohol is a known gut irritant and excessive intake may lead to symptoms of irritable bowel as well as increase the risk of bowel cancer.

 In the case of women, excessive drinking disrupts the menstrual cycle and leads to problems with ovulation.
-This can affect your chances to have a baby.
+This can affect your chances of having a baby.
 All women planning pregnancy, expecting a child or breastfeeding should refrain from alcohol consumption.
 Alcohol consumption during pregnancy leads to higher risks of premature birth, miscarriage, lower birth rates and stillbirth.

-Immune system: With excessive consumption, one will notice severe long term effects of alcohol on the immune system.
+With excessive consumption, one will notice severe long-term effects of alcohol on the immune system.
 Alcohol suppresses the immune system increasing the chances of falling ill more frequently and developing chronic diseases.

 How alcohol works